SimonCB765/ProteinDatabaseManipulation/README.txt

 			The first element is the site where the beta strand begins.
 			The second element is the site where the beta strand ends.
 			Example : 228,248 or 242,268;274,292;303,321;456,475
-		The fifty-second element is (Defaults to NA after parseUP.py).
-		The fifty-third element is (Defaults to NA after parseUP.py).
+		The fifty-second and fifty-third elements default to NA.
 		The fifty-fourth element is NA if the protein has no isoforms recorded for it, otherwise the format is:
 			A semi-colon separated list where each element of the list is a comma separated list of two elements.
 			The first element is the accession of the isoform (e.g. Q15172-1).
 			The second element is the name of the isoform (usually the number appended to the end of an accession to indicate an isoform in UniProt (e.g. 1 in Q15172-1)).
 				Sometimes the name does not correspond to the number appended to the end of the accession of the protein.
 For example, an isoform of P33765 is Q6P2N6-1.
 The 'name' of this isoform is 3.
 			Example : Q29960-1,1;Q29960-2,2 or P33765-1,1;P33765-2,2;Q6P2N6-1,3
-		The fifty-fifth element is (Defaults to N after parseUP.py).
+		The fifty-fifth element defaults to N.
 		The fifty-sixth element is the sequence of the protein.
-	UPExternalLinks (UPExternalLinks) - A comma separated (csv) file, with six (the sixth is added when parseEnsembl.py is used) elements on each line.
+	UPExternalLinks (UPExternalLinks) - A comma separated (csv) file, with six elements on each line.
+There are five after prseUP.py.
+The sixth is added when parseEnsembl.py is used.
 		The first element is a representative UniProt accession.
 		The second element is a semi-colon separated list of the Entrez Gene IDs that are recorded as being linked to the accession in UniProt.
 		The third element is a semi-colon separated list of the UniGene cluster IDs that are recorded as being linked to the accession in UniProt.